 Asynchronous replication writes data to the primary storage array first and then, depending on the implementation approach, commits data to be replicated to memory or a disk-based journal.
 It then copies the data in real-time or at scheduled intervals to replication targets.

-Unlike synchronous replication, asynchronous replication is designed to work over long distances.
-It does not require as much bandwidth as synchronous replication and can tolerate some degradation in connectivity.
+- It is designed to work over long distances.
+Since the replication process does not have to occur in real time, asynchronous replication can tolerate some degradation in connectivity.

 See also: cloud backup